The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 giveMoney icon

-Premium growth has recently outpaced wage growth.
+Premium growth has outpaced wage growth recently

 According to the Kaiser Family Foundation's 2025 Employer Health Benefits Survey, average family premiums for employer-sponsored coverage reached $26,993 annually, a 6% increase from 2024.
 Bureau of Labor Statistics data shows average hourly earnings up 3.8% year over year through Q3 2025, about half the rate of premium growth.
-Over the past five years, premiums rose 26% while wages grew 28.6%, but the recent acceleration in premium growth and the high level of premiums relative to income still create significant financial strain for families.
+Over the past five years, premiums rose 26% while wages grew 28.6%, but the recent acceleration in premium growth and the high level of premiums relative to income still create financial strain for families.

 coins icon

-Out-of-pocket costs keep climbing.
+Out-of-pocket costs keep climbing

 uninsured icon

-ACA marketplace enrollees face subsidy cliffs.
+ACA marketplace enrollees deal with subsidy cliffs

-Over 24 million Americans enrolled in ACA marketplace plans for 2025, many benefiting from enhanced subsidies through the Inflation Reduction Act.
-Despite these enrollment numbers, millions of Americans still lack health coverage, often citing affordability as the primary barrier.
 But those subsidies expire in 2025.
 The Center on Budget and Policy Priorities projects subsidized enrollees would see their premium payments more than double on average in 2026, from $888 to $1,904 annually, if subsidies aren't extended.

-Potential Solutions Worth Considering
+Potential Solutions to Consider

 If the MLR creates perverse incentives, what's the alternative?
 Health economists have proposed several options, ranked by feasibility: